mb0/xelf-go/lit/README.md

 All proxy values can point to pointer and then represent null directly without using an OptMut.

-The generic `Map` implementation can explicitly used instead of dicts by users provided types to make working with dicts easier. `Dict` is a useful default because they preserve order which may be important for some internal conversions and program resolution.
+The generic `Map` implementation can explicitly be used instead of dicts by users provided types to make working with dicts easier. `Dict` is a useful default because they preserve order which may be important for some internal conversions and program resolution.